 And who wouldn’t want to work with their best friend, especially if it’s man’s best friend?
 But before you go all in a pet-friendly work environment, consider the following points that should factor into your decision:

 There’s no sense in losing good employees over the issue of office pets.
 Before declaring your company as a pet-friendly environment, be sure that no employees object to your policy.
 Some employees may be afraid of dogs for one reason or another, which could compel your star employees to seek work elsewhere.

 If an employee has pet allergies, his or her health should take priority.
 While the employee may be okay with dogs in the office, make an arrangement where you let employees with pet allergies to work from home on the days that dogs are present at your company.

 - Know the Difference Between Therapy Animals and Pets

 Even if you allow staff members to bring their support animals to work, that does not automatically make your company a pet-friendly one.
 Service dogs are trained for specific tasks related to vision, hearing, and even seizure alerts that allow their owners to carry on their everyday activities.
 Consider whether or not you want to open your office to all employees’ dogs, or restrict it to animals covered by the Americans with Disabilities Act.

 - Put it in Writing

-Create a formal pet policy that stipulates that pets are under the sole responsibility of employee, that they are properly medicated/vaccinated, are housebroken, and get along with other dogs and people.
-Your paperwork should also address issues such as whether or not the dogs must be at their owners’ sides at all times, if they must be kept on a leash, what rooms at your company are off-limits to dogs, and what sort of conflict resolution will take place if other employees raise concerns about in-office dogs.
+Create a formal pet policy that stipulates that pets are under the sole responsibility of the employee, that they are properly medicated/vaccinated, are housebroken, and get along with other dogs and people.
+Your paperwork should also address issues such as whether or not the dogs must be at their owners’ sides at all times if they must be kept on a leash, what rooms at your company are off-limits to dogs, and what sort of conflict resolution will take place if other employees raise concerns about in-office dogs.